Codecademy Intensives (2017)

 Role: Product Marketing & Design

-Codecademy had developed a new 8-week online intensive but hadn’t established key components of the purchase funnel.
-I worked with multiple teams to build each level of a cohesive buying experience for use in all future course releases.
+Codecademy had developed content for a new 8-week online intensive course but hadn’t established key components of the purchase funnel.
+I led design for a cohesive buying experience.

 Team: Design & Product

-Through interviews and quantitative analysis, we compiled buyer profiles to highlight a typical buyer’s learning style, career goals, and other ethnographic vectors.
-We tested these profiles against beta cohorts and used them to inform the product experience and messaging strategy that tied the funnel together.
+Through interviews and quantitative data, we compiled buyer profiles to highlight a typical buyer’s learning style, career goals, and demographic info.
+We iterated on these profiles through the first beta cohorts, then used them to guide product experience and messaging strategy.